irgendwr/TelegramAlert/README.md

 ## Requirements

-Requires Graylog 5 or later.
-It's recommended to use the [latest Graylog release](https://www.graylog.org/products/latestversion).
+Requires Graylog 6.
+Check the release notes for details.

 ## Installation